ulfschneider/ulf.website/content/posts/2024-01-21-serious-play.md

   - video
 ---

 Dave Rupert posted [<cite>Play at work</cite>](https://daverupert.com/2024/01/play-at-work/).
 The text is not about having a table soccer in the office and spending time playing during office hours.
-It´s about cultivating a habit of _serious play_ at work – enjoying what you do, understanding the materials you handle, finding solutions that best serve your users, exploring the tools you have, and fostering meaningful and responsible team interactions.
+It's about cultivating a habit of _serious play_ at work – enjoying what you do, understanding the materials you handle, finding solutions that best serve your users, exploring the tools you have, and fostering meaningful and responsible team interactions.
 Ultimately, it’s about growing individually and as a team.

 > I fully agree with the idea of _serious play_.

 One practice that has served me well in my working life is the rapid exchange of ideas between designer and developer throughout the entire product creation cycle.
 Dave refers to this as [<cite>The Hot Potato Process</cite>](https://danmall.com/posts/hot-potato-process/), although the name might be misleading.
-Passing a hot potato implies wanting to get rid of it because it´s hot.
+Passing a hot potato implies wanting to get rid of it because it's hot.
 In contrast, I want to hold onto it, enjoy handling and playing with it, then pass it to someone else for enrichment before getting it back.
 A better metaphor might be soccer – passing the ball back and forth with teammates, enjoying the interaction while moving towards a common goal.
 This is the essence of serious play.

 Designing and developing should not follow a waterfall process, where a designer finalizes a design in one pass and the developer merely builds it.